OpenIPC/docs/src/content/docs/use-cases/fpv/groundstation-radxa-zero-3w.md

 ## Adaptive Link

-txprofiles.conf contians the profiles used in the adpative link setup.
+/etc/txprofiles.conf contains the profiles used in the adpative link setup.

 Enable in the configurator with the best camera settings, and it will adapt the signal as the rf signal decreases.